Why the Crimes?

 "God has not given us a spirit of fear, but of power and of love and of a sound mind" (2 Tim.
 1:7).

 My illicit drug use was driven by the spirit of fear.
 I self-medicated the fear of failure, judgment and rejection, instead of turning to God for healing my hurts, frustrations and insecurities from my youth.
-As a result, I lashed out in anger, committing these crimes.
+There was a pent-up anger that gradually increased in my heart over the years, causing a hostility from fear to be released during the murders, due to a lack of experiential love.

 The spirit of fear controlled my life for years until I received the power of God's love, thus beginning my healing journey through renewing the mind.
 For the first time, I experienced true freedom from the bondage of personal condemnation, guilt and shame, fear and anxiety, plus addictive behavior.